gk646/JNetVisualFX/README.md

 <!--suppress CheckImageSize -->
 <img src="screenshots/defaultNetwork.png" alt="The startup screen with a 10,10,10,2 Layer Network" width="850" height="641">

+### *Disclaimer*
+Iam in no way a expert on machine learning or artificial intelligence.
+All information provided or gained through using JNetVisualFX is not guaranteed to be right nor do i guarantee it.

 ### Install

 The application comes already prepackaged in a .zip-archive with a runtime included.
 Just unzip it and start `JNetVisualFX.exe`.